 Karma's marks on his last four quizzes are shown below.
+67 71 78 68 A What single number would you use to describe how well Karme did

 A. What single number would you use to describe how well Karma did on all four quizzes?